 To enter data on the statewide database, your Waterwatch sites need to be plotted onto the maps used in conjunction with the database.
-It is advisable to have your sites entered on the database as soon as possible.
+It is advisable to have your sites entered on the database as soon as possible by your local Waterwatch Coordinator.
 Sites are located on the online Waterwatch map by means of latitude and longitude.
 You can determine the latitude and longitude using one of the following methods: